 What Happened During the Year 1975?

-Here is a summary of the news and history events that took place in 1975:
+Here is a summary of the top news stories and history events that happened in 1975:

 - The 1973-75 recession was caused by OPEC’s oil, exorbitant gas prices, heavy government spending on the Vietnam War, and a Wall Street stock crash in 1973-74.
 It was also the longest economic downturn in the U.S. since the Great Depression.
 Unemployment peaked at 9.0%, 2.3 million jobs were lost, and “the dollar had an average inflation rate of 10.08% per year between 1973 and 1975, producing a cumulative price increase of -17.47%.”
 Nevertheless, the American economy began to emerge from the recession during March 1975.
 Industrial production started to improve, the unemployment and inflation rates began to fall, and consumer confidence even showed a slight increase.

 - On April 30, 1975, U.S. involvement in the Vietnam War came to an end.
 Diplomacy.State.gov explains that “the South Vietnamese capital of Saigon fell to the North Vietnamese Army, effectively ending the Vietnam War.
 In the days before, U.S. forces evacuated thousands of Americans and South Vietnamese from Saigon.
-American diplomats were on the frontlines, organizing what would be the most ambitious helicopter evacuation in history.
+American diplomats were on the frontlines, organizing what would be the most ambitious helicopter evacuation in history.”